dawarich-app/site/docs/updating-guides.md

 ```

 In this release we're changing the way import files are being stored.
 Previously, they were being stored in the `raw_data` column of the `imports` table.
 Now, they are being attached to the import record.
-All new imports will be using the new storage, to migrate existing imports, you can use the `rake imports:migrate_to_new_storage` task.
+All new imports will be using the new storage, to migrate existing imports, you can use the `bundle exec rake imports:migrate_to_new_storage` task.
 Run it in the container shell.

 This is an optional task, that will not affect your points or other data.
 Big imports might take a while to migrate, so be patient.

-Also, you can now migrate existing exports to the new storage using the `rake exports:migrate_to_new_storage` task (in the container shell) or just delete them.
+Also, you can now migrate existing exports to the new storage using the `bundle exec rake exports:migrate_to_new_storage` task (in the container shell) or just delete them.

 If your hardware doesn't have enough memory to migrate the imports, you can delete your imports and re-import them.